For Eyes Only: Reception

 The film was viewed by 800,000 people in the first month after its release, and also exported to other Eastern Bloc countries, selling 9,000,000 tickets overall.
-On 5 October 1964, Veiczi and writer Harry Thürk both received the National Prize of East Germany, 3rd Class for For Eyes Only Erich Mielke had personally awarded the National People's Army Medal of Merit to Thürk, editor Christel Ehrlich, the dramatists and the leading actors.
+On 5 October 1964, Veiczi and writer Harry Thürk both received the National Prize of East Germany, 3rd Class for For Eyes Only Erich Mielke personally awarded the National People's Army Medal of Merit to Thürk, editor Christel Ehrlich, the dramatists and the leading actors.
 Composer Günter Hauk was awarded the Heinrich Greif Prize on 17 May 1966, in recognition of his work on the picture's soundtrack.

 The film was received in a highly positive manner in the East German press: on 23 July 1963, the critic of the Schweriner Volkszeitung wrote: "it is thrilling, because its plot is true: a real plan to invade our country existed, but had to be canceled after 13 August 1961."
 On 10 August 1963, a commentator in Das Freie Wort noted "there is nothing fictional in there...
 Bonn constantly declares its intention to 'free' East Germany."

 Peter Ulrich Weiß, who researched Cold War media in East Germany, pointed out that the film presented a highly politicized portrayal of the characters: Stasi agent Hansen was depicted as humane and devoted to his country, while being contrasted with the West Germans: he was only suspected, as one of the MID personnel tells in the film, because "he is the only one from the East... and the only one to have served during World War II merely as an infantry corporal.
 All the rest of our German employees have all either been in the SD or the Gestapo, or at the least in the SS."
 The Americans in the film - whose authenticity was enhanced by having the actors speak in American English, with a German dubbing over it - were all negative characters: one is active in trading stolen art, others are serial fornicators and another makes antisemitic remarks.
-One more Cold War token figure was the Czechoslovak driver of Hansen, who longs to return to his Socialist homeland.
+One more Cold War token figure was Hansen's Czechoslovak driver, who longs to return to his Socialist homeland.
 When he realizes his employer is a spy, he volunteers to help him in exchange for being allowed to flee with him to East Germany.
 Daniela Berghahn considered For Eyes Only as the most famous and successful spy thriller ever made in the GDR.